XiongPengNUS/rsome/README.md

 ```

     The DAO of ROAD:
-    ROME was not built in one day.
-All ROADs lead to ROME.
+    All ROADs lead to ROME, which was not built in one day.
-    Matlab is RSOME.
+    MATLAB is RSOME.
 ROAD in Python is more than RSOME!

     ROME: https://robustopt.com/